Rethinking Spatial Dimensions of Vision Transformers: Revisiting spatial dimensions

-As shown in Figure~\ref{fig:dimension_difference} (a), most convolutional neural networks have pooling layers which reduces the spatial dimension while increases the channel dimension.
+As shown in Figure~\ref{fig:dimension_difference} (a), most convolutional architectures reduce the spatial dimension while increases the channel dimension.
 In ResNet50, a stem layer reduces the spatial size of an image to $56\times56$.
-Convolution layers with stride 2 reduce the spatial dimension by half and double the channel dimension.
-The pooling operation using a convolution layer with stride 2 is a frequently used method in recent architectures~\cite{tan2019efficientnet,sandler2018mobilenetv2,howard2019mobilev3,han2020rexnet}.
-This is referred to as stride convolution or learnable pooling, but in this paper, we refer to it as a pooling layer for simplicity.
-There are various ways to perform pooling, but it is common for a convolutional neural network to include a pooling layer, which makes a design principle of the convolutional architecture.

-We conduct an experiment to analyze the performance difference according to the presence or absence of a pooling layer in a convolutional architecture.
-ResNet50, one of the most widely used networks in ImageNet, is used for the architecture and is trained over 100 epochs without complex training techniques.
-In the case of ResNet without pooling, we change the stem layer to reduce the feature to $14\times14$ and remove pooling layers to maintain feature dimensions like ViT.
-We measured the performance for several network sizes by changing the base channel size of ResNet.
+After several layer blocks, Convolution layers with stride 2 reduce the spatial dimension by half and double the channel dimension.
+The spatial reduction using a convolution layer with stride 2 is a frequently used method in recent architectures~\cite{tan2019efficientnet,sandler2018mobilenetv2,howard2019mobilev3,han2020rexnet}.
+We conduct an experiment to analyze the performance difference according to the presence or absence of the spatial reduction layer in a convolutional architecture.
+ResNet50, one of the most widely used networks in ImageNet, is used for architecture and is trained over 100 epochs without complex training techniques.
+For ResNet with ViT style dimension, we use the stem layer of ViT to reduce the feature to $14\times14$ spatial dimensions while reducing the spatial information loss in the stem layer.
+We also remove the spatial reduction layers of ResNet to maintain the initial feature dimensions for all layers like ViT.
+We measured the performance for several sizes by changing the channel size of ResNet.